sepehrbakhshi/ML-BELS/README.md

 To execute the code, ensure that all the code files and the dataset (in .CSV format) are placed within the same folder.
 In the Main_missing_labels.py file, make sure to include :

-1- your dataset name using the "dataset_name" variable in the format: dataset_name = "YOUR_DATASET_NAME".
+1- your dataset name using the "dataset_name" variable in the format: dataset_name = "YOUR_DATASET_NAME". <br />
 2- missing_percentage variable indicates the missing label perentage, and should be a float between 0 and 1.
-Zero means that there are no missing labels and one means all labels are missing.
+Zero means that there are no missing labels and one means all labels are missing.<br />
 3- label_count_full variable indicates the number of labels in the dataset.
-Make sure to enter the number of labels for each dataset before running the code.
+Make sure to enter the number of labels for each dataset before running the code.<br />
-4- chunk_size variable indicates the chunk size.
+4- chunk_size variable indicates the chunk size.<br />

  After making this change, run the Main_missing_labels_clean.py file.